 Related story: New Balance's Changing Marketing Strategy

-Sarah Ware is the co-founder and CEO of Markerly, an influencer marketing technology partner focusing on identification and tracking for some of the world’s largest brands.
+Sarah Ware is co-founder of Markerly, an influencer marketing technology partner focusing on identification and tracking for some of the world’s largest brands.
 Markerly partners your brand with influencers to create original and authentic content.
 Influencers share this content to their social media communities to inspire interest, engagement and ultimately drive purchases.